 160 Yawgoo Valley Rd, Exeter, RI 02822

 It’s the only ski resort in Rhode Island, so you have to make time to visit here at least once!
 In the winter months, you can choose from skiing, snowboarding or tubing and in the summer, Yawgoo Valley becomes a water park, therefore the perfect day out for the family!
-All reservations can be made online on their website.
+Check out details online on their website.

 Get yer’ learnin on at Providence Athenaeum